Cloud computing and cloud-based services are the buzzwords of this decade. So what exactly is a cloud?

 Cloud-management software usually also provides some kind of account-management and user-management functionality, so that different users/groups can share the resources of the cloud without getting in each other’s way - and perhaps also so they can be billed for the resources they use.
 Of course user and account management requires some kind of authentication and authorization system.

-Note: the above description specifies a REST API as the interface; of course it would be possible to create a cloud api using some other kind of communication protocol, but in practice REST has won here, as far as I am aware.
+Note: the above description specifies a REST API as the interface; of course it is possible to create a cloud api using some other kind of communication protocol.
+The Google cloud, for example, provides access to services over both REST (http + json) and grpc (http + protobufs).

 IaaS Cloud Implementations